-Now, before we get into the basics of how you can watch 'Open Water' right now, here are some details about the Plunge Pictures LLC, Lions Gate Films, EastGate Films horror flick.
+Now, before we get into all the details of how you can watch 'Open Water' right now, here are some specifics about the Plunge Pictures LLC, Lions Gate Films, EastGate Films horror flick.
 Open Water starring Blanchard Ryan, Daniel Travis, Saul Stein, Michael E. Williamson has a R rating, a runtime of about 1 hr 19 min.
 The release date of the movie is August 20th, 2004.
-The movie received a user score of 55/100 on TMDb, which was generated using reviews from 1,098 registered users.
+The movie received a user score of 55/100 on TMDb, which is derived from reviews from 1,098 engaged users.

-Ready to dive into the plot?
+Curious about the story behind it?
 Here's the plot: "Two divers are left out at sea without a boat.
 There’s nothing but water for miles, unless they look at what’s underneath them..."

-Thinking about watching 'Open Water' without leaving the house?
-Tracking down a streaming service to buy, rent, download, or watch the Chris Kentis-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+About to dive into 'Open Water' from the comfort of your living room?
+Searching for a streaming service to buy, rent, download, or watch the Chris Kentis-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.

 'Open Water' Release Dates